Item |

 Resident and nonresident youth and apprentice deer are also OTC/unlimited, so if you have kids and want to get them involved, be sure to check out the state regulations for more information on those.

 As previously mentioned, unlimited antlerless whitetail muzzleloader licenses are available, but it’s also worth watching for any leftover East River Deer tags once all draw periods have concluded.
-If you have access to private land, this can be a great opportunity to pick up an East River tag outside of the main draw process.
+If you have access to private land, this can be a great opportunity to pick up an East River tag outside of the main draw process, but be sure to have a plan, as public land is very limited.

 Save unit seasons in Filtering;